Lilo & Stitch: Live-action adaptation

 A live-action remake of Lilo & Stitch was released by Disney on May 23, 2025, produced by Aladdin producers Dan Lin and Jonathan Eirich, written by Mike Van Waes and directed by Dean Fleischer Camp.
 The remake stars Chris Sanders reprising his role as the voice of Stitch, Maia Kealoha as Lilo, Sydney Agudong as Nani, Kaipo Dudoit as David, Courtney B. Vance as Bubbles, Zach Galifianakis as Jumba and Billy Magnussen as Pleakley, while Tia Carrere, the original voice actress of Nani, was announced to play Mrs. Kekoa and Amy Hill, who voiced Mrs. Hasagawa in the original, portray a new character named Tūtū.
-The character of Gantu was cut from the film due to budgetary constraints.
+The character of Gantu was cut from the film as the behest of Fleischer Camp.

 Video games

 There were three official games released in 2002 to coincide with the film: Disney's Lilo & Stitch: Trouble in Paradise for PlayStation and Microsoft Windows, Disney's Lilo & Stitch for Game Boy Advance, and Disney's Stitch: Experiment 626 for PlayStation 2.
 Stitch is also a summonable character in Kingdom Hearts II and III, and appears along with his homeworld in Kingdom Hearts Birth by Sleep for the PlayStation Portable.
 Lilo and Stitch both appear in the Nintendo 3DS game Disney Magical World and its sequel.
 Stitch is also a playable character in the Disney Infinity series in the second game, Disney Infinity 2.0, and the series' third and final game, Disney Infinity 3.0.
 He was also a meet and greet character in Kinect: Disneyland Adventures.
 Some characters of the film are playable characters in the game Disney Magic Kingdoms.
 Stitch also appears as a playable character in the mobile game Disney Mirrorverse, and as an unlockable villager Disney Dreamlight Valley.
 Lilo, Stitch, Jumba, Gantu, and (from Lilo & Stitch: The Series) Angel are playable racers in Disney Speedstorm, which also features a track environment based on the film's depiction of Kauaʻi.